infinitered/gluegun/readme.md

 You should see your new CLI help.
 Open the folder in your favorite editor and start building your CLI!

-_Tip: If you want your CLI to use TypeScript, pass in `--typescript`_
+_Tip: If you want your CLI to be configured to use TypeScript, pass in `--typescript`_

 # Code